Monadical Job Application Process

 Write an app to keep track of scuba dives!

-You should be able to look at a table of dives, including columns for:
+You should be able to look at a table of dives with several columns, for example:

 * maximum depth